 You need to create something that can add value to their life and that they just can’t wait to get their hands on.
-For me, my best optin has been my SEO Checklist.
-Since my target audience is Christian bloggers wanting to learn SEO and grow their blogs, this is definitely something they need and want.
+Something specifically for your audience that helps them as it relates to the purpose of your ministry.

-But for you, it could be a devotional tailored to your audience.
 It could be a handy checklist.
 It could be a 30-day Bible reading plan with printable Scripture memorization cards.
+It could be a printable prayer journal with prompts.
 It could be….
 It could be…

 It has to be for YOUR target audience!